-This Salted Almond Toffee Recipe is the perfect blend of salty and sweet, and it’s easier to make than you think.
+This Easy Toffee Recipe is the perfect blend of salty and sweet, and it’s easier to make than you think.
 Whether it’s a delicious gift or something to satisfy your own sweet tooth, you’ll love the crunch and flavor of this homemade treat.

 And speaking of sweet treats, you might want to try this Chocolate Honey Cake or this White Chocolate Creme Brulee, too.